bluefeet/RocketCastle/README.md

 - Unit tests.
 - Probably publish the js to npm.
 - Run games from the command line.
 - Add an `ask` macro for asking the user to pick from a set of options.
 Probably in a modal dialogue.
 This will allow for, for example, having a complex conversation with an NPC.
-Without this the same can be accomplished with multiple rooms.
 - Possibly expand the `format` macro to support named values rather than positional.
 Also, supporting actual formatting of the value would be nice (`%.02d` for example, etc).
 - Change the `tell` macro to not use `alert()`.
 Make more pretty.
 - Fix "pull down to refresh" on my phone.
+- Version assets so changes don't break current users in weird ways.